googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 At this point, you should have a fully-functional comments feature, including saving and loading!
-Run a dev server to confirm that everything works, and then create a pull request and send it to your advisor for a code review.
+Run a dev server to confirm that everything works, and then create a pull request and send it to your host for a code review.

 ## Step 6: Additional Features